JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 The request body is optional, not used in GET requests but very much used in POST requests and sometimes in other verbs too, and it can contain data in JSON format.

-Since we’re now analyzing a GET request, the body is blank and we’ll not look more into it.
+Since we're now analyzing a GET request, the body is blank and we'll not look more into it.

 #### The response